What Is Narrative Tense in Academic Writing?

 - Mar 9, 2024

-When telling a story or writing a factual narrative in English, you have two main tenses you can use: present tense and past tense.
-Here are two examples:
+When writing in English, you have two main tenses you can use: present tense and past tense.

 Some scholars have argued against the use of the present tense when citing other scholars, suggesting it implies all the different voices could have a conversation outside of time, when in fact all their observations and opinions should be placed in a relevant historical and social context.